OVERVIEW

 Causes

 The lens is made of water and protein, with the proteins arranged in such a way that the lens remains clear and allows light to pass through it.
-As you age, the proteins lose their precise arrangement, clump together and form a small cloudy area on the lens.
+As you age, the proteins lose their precise arrangement, clump together, and form a small cloudy area on the lens.
 This reduces the amount of light passing through the lens and affects the sharpness of the image formed.
-With time the cloudy area enlarges and affects the vision.
-However the growth of an age-related cataract is slow and may take years and the vision slowly turns dull.
-Finer detailing as in reading is the last to go.
-The vision becomes tainted with brown color and you may lose your sense of colors.
+Over time, the cloudy area enlarges and affects vision.
+However, the growth of an age-related cataract is slow and may take years, gradually turning vision dull.
+Finer detailing, such as reading, is the last to go.
+Vision may become tainted with a brownish hue, and you may lose your sense of colors.
+For effective treatment and care, it is essential to consult the Best Cataract Hospital in Rohtak, where advanced techniques and expert professionals can help restore your vision and quality of life.

 Smoking and diabetes can also affect the quality of lens and so also repeated use of steroid eye drops.